yklcs/chocc/README.md

 # chocc

-A web-oriented C compiler 🍫
+A C compiler from scratch 🍫

 ---

-The goal is to create a toy C compiler running entirely in the browser from scratch.
+The goal is to write a self hosting C99 compiler in C99.
-Also my first foray into compilers, how exciting!
+Everything is hand written without generators.
+The parser uses recursive descent based on the C99 syntax.
+Tree-walking interpretation and WebAssembly codegen backends are planned.

 ## Steps

+1. Lex C99
+2. Parse C99 ← _currently here_
+3. Implement preprocessor
+4. Generate AST from parse tree
-1. Create a tree-walking C interpreter ← _currently here_
+5. Create a tree-walking interpreter backend
-2. Create a bytecode VM
+6. Create a WebAssembly codegen backend
-3. Create a bytecode C compiler for VM of step 2
-4. Create a C-to-WASM compiler by adapting compiler of step 3
-5. Work on standards compliance, optimization, speed, ecosystem, etc.